top of page

 Dr Daniel Chavez.
 Uruguayan visual anthropologist and political economist based in The Netherlands.
 He holds a BA in Social Anthropology (University of the Republic, Montevideo) and an MA and a PhD in Development Studies (ISS, Institute of Social Studies, The Hague).
 He coordinates the GreenPaths Project at the Amsterdam-based Transnational Institute (TNI) and is a Senior Research Associate at the University of Johannesburg.

 Dr Donna Andrews.
 South African political economist and feminist theorist.
-She is a Senior Researcher at The Ethics Lab, Neuroscience Institute, University of Cape Town.
+She is a Senior Researcher at The Ethics Lab, Neuroscience Institute, University of Cape Town, currently researching the meanings of solidarity.
 Convenor of RWA Feminist Schools (2013-2019) and a former Research Associate at the University of Johannesburg (2020-2023).
-She holds an MA in International Political Economy and Development (ISS, Institute of Social Studies, The Hague) and a PhD in Political Theory from the University of Cape Town, which focused on capitalism and nature.
+She holds an MA in International Political Economy and Development (ISS, Institute of Social Studies, The Hague) and a PhD in Political Theory from the University of Cape Town.

 Dr Suzall Timm.
 South African criminologist focusing on regulation.
 She is a Lecturer at the Department of Anthropology and Development Studies of the University of Johannesburg and is responsible for the course on Urban Informal Economies.
 Together with Dr Andrews, she co-designed the course on Radical Activism: Epistemology, Agency and Positionality.
 She holds an MA and a PhD in Criminology from the University of Cape Town.